-(CNN) -- The trial of Myanmar opposition leader Aung San Suu Kyi was delayed again Friday and will resume in late June, court officials said.
+(CNN) -- The trial of Myanmar opposition leader Aung San Suu Kyi is expected to last another two weeks, her party said Thursday.

 Myanmar opposition leader Aung San Suu Kyi has been held in confinement for 13 of the past 19 years.

-Closing arguments in the trial were originally scheduled for June 5 and had been rescheduled for Friday.
+Closing arguments in the trial at the Insean prison compound near Yangon had originally been scheduled for June 5.
+It will resume Friday.

 Prosecutors say Suu Kyi, who turns 64 on June 19, violated her house arrest by offering temporary shelter to American John William Yettaw, who swam to her lakeside home May 3.